KsenoLv/financial-etl-pipeline/README.md

 > **Confidentiality Notice**
 >
-> Data acquisition modules are intentionally excluded from this public repository because they contain proprietary authentication workflows, customer-specific integrations and confidential business logic.>
+> The data collection modules are not included in this public repository because they contain private authentication methods, customer-specific integrations, and confidential business logic.
 > This repository focuses on the ETL architecture, data processing, normalization, analytics and reporting layers.

 ---

-# Key Features

-- Automated financial data acquisition
-- REST API integrations
-- Google Drive synchronization
-- Automated web portal downloads
-- Processing data from **40+ payment providers**
-- ETL pipeline
-- Financial transaction normalization
-- Multi-currency support
-- Historical exchange rates
-- Weekly crypto rate processing
-- Financial reconciliation
-- Commission calculation
-- Delta Lake integration
-- Microsoft Fabric analytics
-- Interactive Power BI dashboards

----

 # Repository Structure

-The repository is organized into modular components, each responsible for a specific stage of the data engineering pipeline.

 | Directory | Description |
 |-----------|-------------|